arufa-research/polar/README.md

 # Polar

-Polar is a development environment to compile, deploy, test, run them on a different networks.
+Polar is a development environment to compile, deploy, test, run them on different networks.

 ## Setup